2026 수특 영독연 14강 변형문제 (1-9번)

 Nevertheless, scientists sometimes complain that the translation of science into plain language ‘devalues’ it ____ ‘dumbs it down’.

-However, if the use of scientific terminology will only cause the audience to misunderstand — or, worse, ____ misinterpret what is being said — then it makes no sense to use it, as the result will only be confusion.
+However, if the use of scientific terminology will only cause the audience to misunderstand — or, worse, completely misinterpret what is being said — then it makes ____ sense to use it, as the result will only be confusion.

 4 창의성을 중시하지 않는 기업 환경

-Creativity is significantly different from pursuit of ____
+Creativity is ____ different from pursuit of excellence.

 In a ____ and uncertain world, companies that are creative would most certainly have advantage over companies that are not.